Project and Forget: Solving Large-Scale Metric Constrained Problems: Applications: Metric Constrained Problems

-For much real-world data, the graph $G$ is larger than our previous experiments but is also sparse.
-Since the weighting of the edges does not affect the size of the linear program that needs to be solved, we tested our algorithm on sparse signed graphs to get an estimate of the running time for the algorithm.
-The two graphs used for this experiment are much bigger instances than our previous experiments and have 82140 nodes and 131,828 nodes, respectively.
-Even if we use \citet{veldt2}, based on the average time it took for a single iteration for the CA-HepPh graph, it would take \citet{veldt2} an estimated two days to complete a single iteration, for a graph with $n \approx 80,000$.
+For sparse graphs, even if we use \citet{veldt2}, based on the average time it took for a single iteration for the CA-HepPh graph, it would take \citet{veldt2} an estimated two days to complete a single iteration, for a graph with $n \approx 80,000$.
+This is because each of their iterations takes $\Theta(n^3)$ time.
 Since most graphs require at least 100 iterations, \citet{veldt,veldt2} cannot be used to solve problems of this magnitude.
 Other methods of solving the LP are also not feasible as they run out of memory on much smaller instances.

+We can see the performance of our method \textsc{Project and Forget} in Table \ref{table:large}.
+Here, we see that our method has solved these problems in a reasonable amount of time.
 As we can see from Table \ref{table:large}, these instances have over 500 trillion constraints, but the number of active constraints is only a tiny fraction of the total number of constraints.
 Thus, using our approach, we can solve the weighted correlation clustering problem on much larger graphs than ever before.

-This is possible because the graphs are sparse.
-That is, our oracle finds violated cycle inequalities relatively quickly and, since we forget inactive constraints, we project onto a relatively small number of constraints in each iteration.
+There are two reasons as to why \textsc{Project and forget} can be used to solve these problems at these scales.
+First, while these instances have over 500 trillion constraints, the number of active constraints is only a tiny fraction of the total number of constraints.
+Second, due to the sparsity of the graph, our oracle finds violated cycle inequalities relatively quickly (sub-cubic time) and, since we forget inactive constraints, we project onto this relatively small number of constraints in each iteration.
+Thus, using our approach, we can solve the weighted correlation clustering problem on much larger (10 times bigger) graphs than ever before.